gibbz00/evolve/README.md

 The goal of this project is to automate setup of my personally configured Arch Linux systems.
 It aims to make all configurations and programs work out of the box and ready for development.

 The automation is divided into two parts.
 The role taken by the parts differ depending on the chosen base or hardware configuration.
-E.g A Dockerfile can handle all tasks from the respective stages and must therefore only have one.
+E.g. a Dockerfile can handle all tasks from the respective stages and must therefore only have one.
 Anyway, here's the general role of each part.

 * Preparation (prepare.sh) - Preparation of boot and filesystem.
 * Setup (setup.sh) - After first standalone boot.
 User setup, package installations and personal configuartion setup.